Wolfgang Giegerich: Psychology as the discipline of interiority

+Giegerich defines psychology as the discipline of interiority.
+Interiority, in this sense, refers to the ‘interior’ of the phenomena themselves.
 In this approach, there is no privileged content such as, for example, when Freud called dreams "the royal road to the unconscious" or as is common in Jungian psychology to privilege dreams, myths, fairy tales, and various other subjective phenomena.
 The only stipulation is that whatever the phenomenon under consideration is, that it be regarded from a psychological point of view, that is, as an expression of the soul, and that there is a "pressing urge for us to come to a binding commitment concerning its truth.”
-What is an expression of the soul?
-Anything of cultural significance—art, science, politics, social and political phenomena—in other words, any place that thought and mind have made an appearance.
-The interiority that is spoken of is the essential logical structure of such phenomena.